 Format, Delivery and Assessment

-This course is available for study once annually, with intakes beginning in April and the examination taking place in September.
+This course is available for study twice annually, with intakes beginning in January and July (and examinations taking place in May and November.
 The programme is delivered entirely online and takes four months to complete.
 We recommend that you spend four to six hours per week on private study for the duration of the course.

 Enrolment onto this course will include the following: